Exciting and important changes to your visit

 Last February, we embarked on a fundraising appeal to raise money to save this much-loved watermill after it endured significant flood damage.
 Thanks to the generous support of our visitors and local community, we have raised over £90,000.

-Until early July, we’re making the vital repairs to the building’s supporting structure to ensure its future.
+Until late September, we’re making the vital repairs to the building’s supporting structure to ensure its future.
 Although the far end of the building isn’t accessible, there’s a rare opportunity to watch the conservation work from our viewing platform.
 The waterwheel, millrace and island garden can still be enjoyed, and the Mill shop and the South Downs Gateway remain open as usual.

 We’re making lasting repairs to the Mill’s basement, which contains beams dating back to as far as the Norman Conquest.
 The conservation work needed makes it possible to share this discovery with our visitors.